 In 2012, the coalition government introduced a National Planning Policy Framework (NPPF).
-The objective of the NPPF was to replace thousands of pages of disparate planning policy with one clearly written document (currently 65 pages).
+The objective of the NPPF was to replace thousands of pages of disparate planning policy with one clearly written document (currently 76 pages).
 The aim was to replace decision making by remote bodies and enable people and communities to become involved with local planning issues.

 The NPPF places a requirement on local ‘planning authorities’ to produce a Local Plan.
 Local Plans set out a vision and a framework for the future development of an area, addressing needs and opportunities in relation to housing, the economy, community facilities and infrastructure – as well as a basis for safeguarding the environment, adapting to climate change and securing good design.
 They are also a critical tool in guiding decisions about individual development proposals, as Local Plans (together with any neighbourhood plans that have been made) are the starting-point for considering whether applications can be approved.

-The Local Plan is approved by the ten members of Welwyn Hatfield Borough Council’s (WHBC) Cabinet Housing and Planning Panel (now the Cabinet Planning and Parking Panel, CPPP).
+The Local Plan was approved by the ten members of Welwyn Hatfield Borough Council’s (WHBC) Cabinet Housing and Planning Panel (now the Cabinet Planning and Parking Panel, CPPP).
 On 13th June 2016, they voted (6 to 4, along party lines) to include a proposed satellite village at Symondshyde in the draft Local Plan.
-The draft Local Plan will be open for public consultation from 30th August 2016.
+The draft Local Plan was then put out for public consultation from 30th August 2016.
 It should also be noted that WHBC should consult with neighbouring authorities.
 The Symondshyde site is very close to St Albans District Council’s (SADC) border.
 SADC were not been consulted.

-Following the Examination, the Inspector will make recommendations on whether the Plan is ‘sound’ and should be adopted by the Council, or whether any significant changes should be made.
+At the end the of the Examination, the Inspector will make recommendations on whether the Plan is ‘sound’ and should be adopted by the Council, or whether any significant changes should be made.
 In the latter case, further public consultation on the proposed changes and a re-examination would be required.